Mod Sun: 2011–2019: Solo career and Look Up, Movie and BB

-2020–present: Switch to pop punk, Internet Killed the Rockstar and God Save the Teen
+2020–2022: Switch to pop punk and Internet Killed the Rockstar

 In early 2020, Mod Sun announced he had started working on his forthcoming fourth studio album.
 Its lead single "Karma" was released on October 30, 2020.
 The accompanying music video was released three weeks later on November 16, 2020, and was directed by Machine Gun Kelly.
 The song "Bones" was released as the album's second single on November 27, 2020.
 The music video for "Bones" was released on December 21, 2020, via Mod Sun's official YouTube channel and was directed by Charlie Zwick.
 The album's third single, "Flames", was a collaboration with Avril Lavigne.
 On January 18, 2021, Downfalls High, a film Smith co-directed with Machine Gun Kelly was released.
 On 25 January, 2021 Mod Sun officially announced the album title, Internet Killed the Rockstar, and its release date, February 12, 2021.

 On March 12, 2021, he released the single "Heavy" featuring blackbear.
 The same month he signed a long-term deal with Big Noise.

 On August 26, 2021, it was announced that he would star in and co–direct the film Good Mourning With A U, alongside Machine Gun Kelly, Dove Cameron, Megan Fox and Becky G. The film was later retitled to simply Good Mourning, and was released on April 20, 2022.

 On May 7, 2021, a deluxe version of Internet Killed the Rockstar was released.
 It features five new tracks as well as acoustic versions of "Karma" and "Flames" and a piano version of "Bones".

+2022–present: God Save the Teen

 On February 18, 2022, Mod Sun released a documentary about his life entitled Remember Me Just Like This on his YouTube channel.
 The documentary included a teaser for his next single "Rich Kids Ruin Everything", which was released on March 11, 2022.

 On February 25, 2022, Avril Lavigne's seventh studio album Love Sux was released.
 Mod Sun produced, provided drums for, and cowrote every song on the album (with the exception of "Dare to Love Me" and "Break of a Heartache", which Lavigne wrote alone).

 On June 10, 2022, he released the single "Perfectly Imperfect".

 On August 19, 2022, he released the single "Battle Scars".

-In November 2022, Mod Sun announced the title for his upcoming fifth studio album: God Save The Teen.
+In November 2022, Mod Sun announced the title for his upcoming fifth studio album: God Save the Teen.
 The album was revealed to be released in early 2023, though an exact release date was yet to be announced.

-On December 9, 2022, he released the single "SEXOXO" featuring Charlotte Sands.
+On December 9, 2022, he released the single "Sexoxo" featuring Charlotte Sands.

 On January 17, 2023, he revealed the album artwork and tracklist for his fifth studio album God Save the Teen, and announced that it would be released on February 3.
 The tracklist contained twelve new songs, including a cover of the song "Iris" by The Goo Goo Dolls.

 On February 3, 2023, God Save the Teen was released.